KimaruThagna/CohortAnalysis/README.md

 4. How many years until our installed water pump fails

-Knowing about all the above with a good degree of accuracy allows a business to not only operate efficiently but to also stay ahead of competition.
+Knowing about all the above with a good degree of accuracy allows a business to not only operate efficiently but to also stay ahead of competition by handling their customers or assets better.
 All using the power of data.